acnasser/smartSearch/README.md

 # smartSearch

-🚀 Aladdin Movie Graph is a high-performance, GPU-accelerated movie recommendation engine that builds a semantic network of movies based on metadata, actor collaborations, and deep text similarity.
+🚀 This is a high-performance, GPU-accelerated movie recommendation engine that builds a semantic network of movies based on metadata, actor collaborations, and deep text similarity.
 Designed for speed and accuracy, this system enables intelligent search and discovery using graph-based relationships and AI-powered similarity.

 📌 Features